elopio/docs/source/includes/_simplifiedAPI.md

     creationBlockNumber: 1400001,
     blockHash: "0x1400001",
     creationTime: 1506473500,
-    sender: "0x0000000000000000000000000000000000000b0b",
+    sender: " 0x0000000000000000000000000000000000000b0b",
-    recipient: "0x000000000000000000000000000000000000d00d",
+    recipient: " 0x000000000000000000000000000000000000d00d",
-    token: "0x7a305d9b681fb164dc5ad628b5992177dc66aec8",
+    token: " 0x7a305d9b681fb164dc5ad628b5992177dc66aec8",
     value: 47,
+    symbol: "REP",
+    marketID: null,
+    outcome: null,
   }
 ]
 ```
-### augur.accounts.getAccountTransferHistory({ account[, token, earliestClosingTime, latestClosingTime, sortBy, isSortDescending, limit, offset] }[, callback])
+### augur.accounts.getAccountTransferHistory({ account[, token, earliestCreationTime, latestCreationTime, sortBy, isSortDescending, limit, offset] }[, callback])

 Returns the token transfers made to or from the required `account` parameter, which is a string containing the account address.
-The optional string parameter `token` can be used to restrict the results to a particular token name. `earliestClosingTime` and `latestClosingTime` are integers representing Unix timestamps that can be used to limit the results.
+The optional string parameter `token` can be used to restrict the results to a particular token name. `earliestCreationTime` and `latestCreationTime` are integers representing Unix timestamps for when the transfer took place (that is, when the block on the Ethereum blockchain containing the transfer was created).

 Markets API
 ----------------